 Mill Basin use to be an island unto itself in the South region of Brooklyn all the way up to the turn of the century.
 A series of islands spotted in huts, frameworks tide-mills, this waterfront neighborhood originally served as an agricultural region for Manhattan.
-But in the 1920’s and 1940’s, Mill Basin had itself a housing boom and hasn’t looked back since.
+But in the 1920s and 1940s, Mill Basin Real Estate had itself a housing boom and has not looked back since.

-While Mill Basin may be one of Brooklyn’s quieter areas, it doesn’t shortcut residents on quality.
-The neighborhood’s school system is one of New York’s best ranking top in both math and reading scores citywide.
-Additionally, Mill Basin’s green spaces have recently undergone substantial renovations adding ball fields and leisurely areas alike.
+While Mill Basin may be one of Brooklyns quieter areas, it does not shortcut residents on quality.
+The neighborhoods school system is one of New Yorks best ranking top in both math and reading scores citywide.
+Additionally, Mill Basins green spaces have recently undergone substantial renovations adding ball fields and leisurely areas alike.
 This lively Brooklyn neighborhood entertains with restaurants, bars and cafes, as well as a library and move screens.
-But for a truly unique offering, it’s is home to the Kings Plaza Shopping Center and Marina.
+But for a truly unique offering, it is home to the Kings Plaza Shopping Center and Marina.
 There are over 130 stores with more expecting to open, as well as a 160 slip marina.

 Mill Basin - Residential Style